Victoriana's website uses cookies to make the site simpler. Please see our Cookie Policy for details. Close message.

 Pollinator Friendly

 Grapefruits make an excellent, healthy breakfast with their sharp, acidic taste they really wake you up in the morning!
+Packed full of Vitamin C, Potassium and fibre.

-A harvest of three to five full-size grapefruits is possible on a five year old tree.
-A mature 20 year old tree can produce 20 to 30 per year.
+A harvest of three to five full-size grapefruits is possible on a five-yearold tree.
+A mature 20-year-old tree can produce 20 to 30 per year.

 Recognised to be an excellent attractant and nectar source for bees and other beneficial insects.